 The UA System Office asks that you save May 12-13, 2014 for the 7th Annual Scholars Institute, to be held at the UA Bryant Conference Center in Tuscaloosa, Alabama.
 This year's theme is, "Integrating Technology to Support Student Success, Research, and Service".
-Look for more information, including a call for proposals, in the coming weeks.
-For more information, contact email@example.com.
+For more information, click here!

 The Scholars Institute fosters a shared community of knowledge between members of all three UA System campuses.
 It brings us together to discover and discuss best practices and new ideas for the roles of technology in our teaching, learning, and research processes.
 As in years past, 2014 conference topics relate to experiences of all faculty and students, from integration of technology into our academic environments to the growing role of technology in the teaching, learning, and research triad.